Distributed Systems

 Production Java, Kotlin, and .NET services built for longevity.
 Clean APIs, disciplined dependency management, testable architectures — code meant to outlast the sprint.

 Azure-native deployments with Docker and Kubernetes orchestration.
 Infrastructure as a product — observable, reproducible, and cost-aware by design.
+Terraform for provisioning.

-PostgreSQL at scale — indexing strategies, partitioning, query optimisation.
-Redis for caching and coordination.
-Data models that serve the system, not just the feature.
+PostgreSQL, SQL Server, Cosmos DB, and Redis — indexing strategies, query optimisation, and read/write architecture patterns that serve the system, not just the feature.

 Reliability over cleverness.